cravgabo/paymentez.js/README.md

 >
 ```

-Follow this link to see all [card types](https://paymentez.github.io/api-doc/#card-brands) allowed by Paymentez.
+Follow this link to see all [card types](https://paymentez.github.io/api-doc/#card-brands) allowed by Payment.

 ### Reading Values